 Things to Keep In Mind While Running a Cloud Kitchen Restaurant

 Keep the following aspects in mind while running a Cloud Kitchen Restaurant.

 1. Managing a Large Number of Orders at the Same Time

 Contrary to popular belief, acquiring new customers isn’t as difficult for new age internet kitchens, as is processing a large number of orders at the same time.
-During rush hours, managing 50-70 orders, in two hours, where the ideal delivery time per order is 45 minutes, becomes extremely tedious for small scale restaurants.
+During rush hours, managing 50-70 orders, in two hours, where the ideal delivery time per order is 45 minutes, becomes extremely tedious for small-scale restaurants.

 To scale up the operations, it is better to have a concise menu, with smart, efficient staff members to deliver maximum output.
-When there are limited items, a number of repeat orders is also high, which helps improve efficiency and quality.
+When there are limited items, a number of repeat orders are also high, which helps improve efficiency and quality.

 2. Maintaining Consistency

 While starting a Tech venture, often companies go overboard, trying to integrate the best technology.
 While technology is necessary to facilitate the operations, quality and taste of food remain of prime importance.
 Maintaining consistency, especially as you branch out becomes critical to retain customers.

 Maintaining hygiene and following Food Standards is also important for all Online Food Businesses.
 A Cloud Kitchen can be successfully run through a small and unappealing location; however, you must ensure that the FSSAI Guidelines are followed to avoid any legal issues.